 “The development of younger players in smaller counties such as Carlow has stalled and it’s very worrying.”

-The Gradaim an Uachtaráin 2021 recipient also highlighted the fact that some players will never get the opportunity to pull on the Carlow jersey again because of the pandemic.
+The Gradaim an Uachtaráin 2021 recipient highlighted the fact that some players will never get the opportunity to pull on the Carlow jersey again because of the pandemic.

 “Some of our best players never got the chance to play their last game for Carlow because they might not make the jump up to the next grade.
 That’s very sad and disappointing.”